SFC Winners

 Seán Connollys 1-3

-(Note: Longford Slashers won the Senior Championship in the year of the clubs formation in 1954.
-The club was formed via the amalgamation of the Longford Wanderers and Whiterock Slashers clubs).
+Note: Longford Slashers won their first SFC title in the year of the clubs formation in 1954.
+The club was formed when the Longford Wanderers and Whiterock Slashers clubs merged in early 1954.

 Drumlish Young Irelands 2-6